-'''

 - RDFCursor getRdf( Uri id )

-'''

-The Cursor iterates on a table of subject-object-predicate (or object-predicate) which are the triples involving the object given as a URI.
+The Cursor iterates on a table of subject-predicate-object (or predicate-object) which are the triples involving the object given as a URI.
 If one wants to offer a more elaborate semantic web interface, i.e., a minimal SPARQL endpoint, the following methods have to be also implemented:

-- Uri[] getTypes(Uri id): returns the RDF types of a local URI; - Uri[] getOntologies(): ontologies used by the provider; - Uri[] getQueryEntities(): classes and relation that the provider can deliver; - Cursor query (SparqlQuery query): returns results tuple; - Cursor getQueries (): triple patterns that the provider can answer.
+- Uri[] getTypes( Uri id ): returns the RDF types of a local URI; - Uri[] getOntologies(): ontologies used by the provider; - Uri[] getQueryEntities(): classes and relation that the provider can deliver; - Cursor query ( SparqlQuery query ): returns results tuple; - Cursor getQueries(): triple patterns that the provider can answer.